Fellowship & Adult Formation

 The men of St. Thomas are invited to breakfast on the first Saturday of each month for fellowship and to discuss upcoming service opportunities.
 Meet in the Library.

-UPCOMING: FEBRUARY 7 @ 9AM
+UPCOMING: MARCH 7 @ 9AM